Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/rewards.md

 ## Reward Calculations

 Rewards are calculated via an off-chain process.
 A Merkle root is posted which represents the cumulative rewards across all earners weekly on Mainnet and daily on Testnet.
 There is an additional 2 hour delay on testnet and 1 week delay on mainnet after posting in order for the root to be claimable against with a valid Merkle proof.
 The deterministic calculation of the distribution of rewards is specified in our [technical docs](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/docs/core/RewardsCoordinator.md).

-## AVS Integrations
-Please refer to [AVS Guide: AVS Rewards](/docs/developers/HowTo/rewards.md) for complete instructions.